4wayhandshake/4wayhandshake.github.io/content/walkthrough/horizontall.md

 ## Introduction

-This walkthrough is just a series of screenshots showing how I got through the box. :man_shrugging: I did this box before I really worked out a process for recording my work effectively.
+This walkthrough is just a series of screenshots showing how I got through the box. 🤷‍♂ I did this box before I really worked out a process for recording my work effectively.
 Sorry!

 If I find the time, I'll come back to this and try to document it properly.